canh25xp/GraduationThesis/OUTLINES.md

 Like GECko+, MiSS also lacks the options of choosing the GEC base models and using system combination methods.

 Based on the above analysis, this thesis aims to develop GecWeb (Grammatical Error Correction Web), a web-based application designed to make state-of-the-art GEC systems more accessible to the general public.
-GecWeb addresses the limitations of existing GEC tools—such as their reliance on command-line interfaces, lack of mobile support, and limited customization—by offering a lightweight, user-friendly interface.
+GecWeb addresses the limitations of existing GEC tools-such as their reliance on command-line interfaces, lack of mobile support, and limited customization-by offering a lightweight, user-friendly interface.
 This application is specifically designed to function efficiently across different screen sizes and varying internet speeds, making it particularly beneficial for users in developing countries.

 ## 1.3 Tentative solution